-WHOOP's Strain metric specifically measures cardiovascular load on the body.
-This means that Strain is directly influenced by Heart Rate (HR) elevation.
+WHOOP Strain specifically measures the cardiovascular load on the body.
+This means that Strain is directly influenced by heart rate elevation.

-Cardiovascular endurance: the ability of your heart and lungs to fuel your body with oxygen.
+The ability of your heart and lungs to fuel your body with oxygen

-Muscular endurance: the ability of your muscles to perform repetitive contractions without fatigue. (anaerobic = without oxygen)
+The ability of your muscles to perform repetitive contractions without fatigue

-While training your cardiovascular system, your Strain threshold may be higher (e.g.: 14-18) compared to muscle training, which predominantly utilizes anaerobic pathways.
-As a result, your cardiovascular load will most likely be lower resulting in a lower Strain score (e.g.: 5-10).
+While training your cardiovascular system, your Strain threshold may be higher (for example: 14-18) compared to muscle training, which predominantly utilizes anaerobic pathways.
+As a result, your cardiovascular load will most likely be lower resulting in a lower Strain (for example: 5-10).

 If Strain is low, how do I measure levels of strength-based training?

-WHOOP measures Strain through cardiovascular output and the duration of various HR zones.
-Therefore, if you're doing a strength-based workout with minimal repetitions and separated by length rest periods (ex: Olympic weightlifting), you will have a lower Strain score.
+WHOOP measures Strain through cardiovascular output and the duration of various heart rate zones.
+If you're doing a strength-based workout with minimal repetitions and separated by length rest periods (for example: Olympic weightlifting), you will have a lower Strain.

 How does a strenuous strength workout affect my data?

-- Fatigued muscles often result in a higher Strain on the following day because your body is working harder to recover from the 'disturbances' in your homeostatic (default or regular) state.
+- Fatigued muscles often result in a higher Strain the following day because your body is working harder to recover from the 'disturbances' in your regular state.

 - When training appropriately, your HRV should be within the normal or high range (green or yellow Recovery), indicating the training load your body endured was appropriate to its natural recovery level.

-- Users who strength train tend to have lower baseline stress hormones and have higher levels of cortisol (the primary stress hormone that increases sugar (glucose) in the bloodstream and increases availability of substances that repair tissues) in the morning than the evening.
+- Users who strength train tend to have lower baseline stress hormones and have higher levels of cortisol (the primary stress hormone that increases glucose in the bloodstream and increases the availability of substances that repair tissues) in the morning than in the evening.
 This allows the body to fluctuate between higher arousal during the day, and experience deeper recovery at night.

 Aerobic zone: 70-80% of your maximum heart rate.
-Operating in this zone will develop your cardiovascular system and optimize your cardio health, respiratory system, and pulmonary health (lungs).
+Operating in this zone will develop your cardiovascular system and optimize your cardio health, respiratory system, and pulmonary health.

-NOTE: Aerobic means "needs oxygen."
-Therefore, aerobic exercise conditions the cardiovascular system, and increases the breathing and rate during activity.
+Note: Aerobic means "with oxygen."
+Therefore, aerobic exercise conditions the cardiovascular system and increases the breathing and rate during activity.

 - The heart pumps blood more efficiently (more blood pumped per contraction)